 Make sure you’ve covered the following bases before running any sophisticated campaigns:

 - Grow your email list.
 You can link to offers on your website that capture email signups (e.g. 15% discount for signing up), or use your social media accounts to host a free giveaway in exchange for contact information.
-You can even start doing this pre-launch with your “coming soon” page.
+You can start this pre-launch with your “coming soon” page.

 - Reward loyalty.
 It’s more affordable to make money from loyal customers than it is to find new customers.
 Consider a VIP program for your loyal customers, or offer them discounts for referrals.